hypertidy/silicate/README.md

 The goal of silicate is to bridge formal data structure definitions with flexible analytical and visualization techniques.

-We
+We aim to

   - provide a universal *common-form* of hierarchical data
   - provide a framework for a *universal converter* between complex data types
-  - to work with topological primitives for analysis and interaction.
+  - enable working with topological primitives for analysis and interaction.

 The core of silicate is the general model `SC`, composed of three tables `vertex`, `edge` and `object` and all entities are explicitly labelled.